15 Dumbbell Lat Exercises to Sculpt Your Back at Home

 12. Seal Row

 The dumbbell seal row is a part of military training that bolsters the back and biceps and builds up a sturdy upper body.
-It can also be a good addition to your dumbbell lat workout.

 1. Place the feet of the bench on the elevated object.

-2. Grab a dumbbell in each hand with a neutral grip and lie on the bench with your face down.
+2. Grab a dumbbell with a neutral grip in each hand and lie on the bench with your face down.
 This is your start.

 3. Pull the dumbbells at your sides until you feel the full contraction in your lats.